Scroll To Top

 • Items used less than once a year (store these outside of your immediate living area, such as in your garage, and label and date the boxes so that it is easy to determine down the road how often these items are really used).

 If you still find that you're buying too much, try the 30-day challenge (if you want to purchase something unessential, wait 30 days to see if you still need to buy it – and in the meantime see if you can make do with what you already have, borrow, or buy used).
-The free, downloadable Wallet Buddy from The Center for a New American Dream is a great constant reminder to make loving choices.

 There are many wonderful resources for simplifying – below are my favorites: